 L’Oréal's Mutual Ethical Commitment Letter

-L’Oréal publishes its Mutual Ethical Commitment Letter to make public its requirements and commitment towards its suppliers, in line with its global ethics, corporate responsibility, human rights and compliance programs and policies.
+L’Oréal publishes its Mutual Ethical Commitment Letter to anchor its requirements and commitments towards its suppliers, in accordance with its global ethics, corporate responsibility, human rights, and compliance programs and policies.

 Managing the relationship with suppliers: the importance of sharing ethical standards

-We believe that the way a company does business is as important as its financial performance and the quality of its products and services.
-In a changing world, our Ethical Principles of Integrity, Respect, Courage and Transparency serve as our compass for acting ethically day-to-day.
-These principles shape our culture, underpin our reputation, and allow all L’Oréal employees to build trust in all our activities every day.
+We believe that the way a company conducts its business is as important as its financial performance and the quality of its products and services.
+In a constantly changing world, our Ethical Principles – Integrity, Respect, Courage, and Transparency – serve as our compass for acting ethically every day.
+These principles shape our corporate culture and underpin our reputation.
+They guide every L’Oréal employees in building a relationship of trust in all our activities day after day.

-We value our suppliers and integrate them in our ecosystem.
-Hence L’Oréal has been for a long time presenting and explaining the commitments and standards in terms of human rights, working conditions, environmental stewardship and business integrity that are applied in our own entities throughout the world.
-As our suppliers play a key role in the development of our activities, we ask them to meet the same standards and favour those who are willing to do so.
-We do not compromise on our values and principles while supporting their continuous improvement on the matter.
+We value our suppliers as integral members of our ecosystem.
+This is why L’Oréal has long presented and explained the standards and commitments regarding human rights, working conditions, environmental stewardship, and business integrity applied within our own entities worldwide.
+As our suppliers play a key role in the development of our activities, we ask them to meet the same standards and prioritize those who are willing to do so.
+We do not compromise on our values and principles, while supporting our partners' continuous improvement on the matter.

 Download L’Oréal's Mutual Ethical Commitment Letter